On Air Now

 Hazel Scott was born in 1920 in Port of Spain, Trinidad, to a classical pianist mother and an absentee academic father.

 Her mother, Alma Scott, dreamed of making it in music.
 But after moving to Harlem, New York City, with her daughter, then aged four, she recognised her daughter’s natural gift for playing the piano and moved her attentions from developing her own career to nurturing Hazel’s talent.
-“She was the single biggest influence in my life,” Hazel once said of her mother.
+“She was the single biggest influence in my life,” Hazel once said of her mother, according to an article by Karen Chilton for Smithsonian Magazine.

 Aged eight, Alma set her daughter up for an audition at the Juilliard School.
 Minimum entry age was 16, but Alma insisted they let Hazel audition.
 The young pianist marched in, and a virtuosic Rachmaninov Prelude flowed from her fingertips.
 One of the judges labelled her a ‘genius’, and she was granted a scholarship.